mendix/docs/content/en/docs/releasenotes/studio-pro/lts-mts.md

 MTS versions (for example, 9.6) remain supported until the next major version has been released for general availability (for example, 10.0).
 {{% /alert %}}

-Mendix MTS versions offer a balance between going with the latest and greatest Mendix has to offer every month, and security and stability.
+Mendix MTS versions offer a balance between getting the latest and greatest Mendix has to offer every month, and security and stability.

 {{% alert color="info" %}}